 Besides being waterproof and able to be taken underwater, this camera is just plain tough.
 I don’t worry about shoving it in my pocket or tossing it on the floor of the car.
 It rattles around with me every day on my car seat or on the floor in the dirt.
 I just wipe it off and use it.
 This makes it so handy to grab and go.
 That is what I need in any camera.

 The images from this camera are easily corrected.
-They have a good dynamic range for the small sensor size, and at 16 megapixels, they are plenty large enough to work with.
+They have a good dynamic range for the small sensor size.

 Video can be as easily processed in almost any video processing program.
 I like that the files do not need decoding like the GoPro files do.

 The Olympus Tough cameras are one of my favorite cameras to take with me anywhere.
-The newer ones shoot in RAW format and that is a plus for my image processing.
+The newer ones shoot in RAW format, which is a plus for my image processing.
 They can be taken underwater or in dusty and dirty conditions without fail.
 Dropping them is not a problem either.
 Overall, this little camera gets me more photos than any of my other cameras combined, and it’s all because I can take it with me anywhere without fear of damaging it.